Geothlypis tolmiei monticola

 - High counts: 4 at Oliver Reservoir, Kimball Co 17 May 1998 and 4 at Bushnell Cemetery, Kimball Co 28 May 2011.

 Summer: MacGillivray’s Warbler is an uncommon breeder in the Black Hills of South Dakota (Tallman et al 2002), where it occupies riparian deciduous habitats with shrubs (Peterson 1990).
+Breeding also occurs in mountains of Wyoming (Faulkner 2010).
 In the 19th century it might have bred in northern Sioux Co where it was found in riparian thickets along streams draining northward into the Hat Creek drainage (Cary 1902).
 Rosche, however (1982), stated that Cary’s assumption “must be discounted” since “the nearest known breeding habitat is in the higher reaches of the Black Hills.”

-The only recent report suggestive of breeding was of two birds at Gilbert-Baker Campground, Monroe Canyon, Sioux Co 25 Jul 1999, one of which may have been a young bird.
-A singing bird was in upper Monroe Canyon 14 Jun 2003.
+The only reports suggestive of breeding since are of two birds at Gilbert-Baker Campground, Monroe Canyon, Sioux Co 25 Jul 1999, one of which may have been a young bird (Silcock 1999), and a singing bird there 14 Jun 2003 (Silcock 2003).
+Another was at East Ash Creek, Dawes Co 29 Jun 2022.
 Since habitat appears suitable in the western Pine Ridge, breeding would not be unexpected.

-The easternmost documented records are a specimen, WSC 794, collected at Albion, Boone Co 13 Sep 1982, one at NNF Bessey, Thomas Co 7 Sep 2002, one in northeastern Cherry Co 22 Sep 2005, and an Oporornis warbler in Fillmore Co 2 Sep 2000 was identified as this species (Jorgensen 2012).
+The easternmost documented records are of an Oporornis warbler in Fillmore Co 2 Sep 2000 identified as this species (Jorgensen 2012), one at NNF Bessey, Thomas Co 7 Sep 2002, a specimen, WSC 794, collected at Albion, Boone Co 13 Sep 1982, one in northeastern Cherry Co 22 Sep 2005, and one in Douglas Co 10 Oct 2018 (Rink, eBird.org).

-There are no accepted fall records further east; a report of one at Fontenelle Forest, Sarpy Co 14 Oct 1990 was not accepted by the NOURC (Grenon 1991), and a specimen, UNSM ZM10776, taken at Roca, Lancaster Co and labeled as this species, is not now identifiable.
+There are these additional non-accepted eastern reports: a report of one at Fontenelle Forest, Sarpy Co 14 Oct 1990 was not accepted by the NOURC (Grenon 1991), and a specimen, UNSM ZM10776, taken at Roca, Lancaster Co and labeled as this species, is not now identifiable.
 One photographed in Dodge Co 8 Sep 2007 was not considered separable from Mourning Warbler based on the photo (Brogie 2008).

 NNF: Nebraska National Forest